 Admission to the Ed.D. program is competitive and cohort size is limited.
 Ask about scholarships that may be available to international applicants.
 Choose the International Graduate application and to select "Ed.D. – Instructional Leadership (International)" from the dropdown menu when selecting a major.
-Download recommendation forms by clicking here.
+Download the recommendation forms here.

 Our highly skilled full-time and adjunct faculty hold terminal degrees and possess extensive experience as educators and researchers, worldwide.
 They serve as mentors to accepted students throughout the program and guide the research process as dissertation chairs, encouraging high standards from conception through defense and providing a personalized, scholarly leadership journey.